snneji/docs/docs/developer/eventing/sources/apiserversource/getting-started/README.md

         these are isolated from the many other components that may exist in your `default` namespace.<br><br>
         It also makes removing the source easier, since you can simply delete the namespace to remove all of the resources.

+1. Create a ServiceAccount:

-1. Create a ServiceAccount by running the command:
+    1. Create a YAML file using the template below:

         ```yaml
-    kubectl create -f - <<EOF
         apiVersion: v1
         kind: ServiceAccount
         metadata:
           name: <service-account>
           namespace: <namespace>
-    EOF
         ```
         Where:

         - `<service-account>` is the name of the ServiceAccount that you want to create.
         - `<namespace>` is the namespace that you created in step 1 above.

-1. Create a ClusterRole by running the command:
+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply --filename <filename>.yaml
+        ```
+        Where `<filename>` is the name of the file you created in the previous step.

+1. Create a ClusterRole:

+    1. Create a YAML file using the template below:

         ```yaml
-    kubectl create -f - <<EOF
         apiVersion: rbac.authorization.k8s.io/v1
         kind: ClusterRole
         metadata:
           name: <cluster-role>
         rules:
         - apiGroups:
           - ""
           resources:
           - events
           verbs:
           - get
           - list
           - watch
-    EOF
         ```
         Where `<cluster-role>` is the name of the ClusterRole that you want to create.

-1. Create a ClusterRoleBinding by running the command:
+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply --filename <filename>.yaml
+        ```
+        Where `<filename>` is the name of the file you created in the previous step.

+1. Create a ClusterRoleBinding:

+    1. Create a YAML file using the template below:

         ```yaml
-    kubectl create -f - <<EOF
         apiVersion: rbac.authorization.k8s.io/v1
         kind: ClusterRoleBinding
         metadata:
           name: <cluster-role-binding>
         roleRef:
           apiGroup: rbac.authorization.k8s.io
           kind: ClusterRole
           name: <cluster-role>
         subjects:
         - kind: ServiceAccount
           name: <service-account>
           namespace: <namespace>
-    EOF
         ```
         Where:

         - `<cluster-role-binding>` is the name of the ClusterRoleBinding that you want to create.
         - `<cluster-role>` is the name of the ClusterRole that you created in step 3 above.
         - `<service-account>` is the name of the ServiceAccount that you created in step 2 above.
         - `<namespace>` is the name of the namespace that you created in step 1 above.

-1. Create the ApiServerSource object by running the command:
+    1. Apply the YAML file by running the command:

+        ```bash
+        kubectl apply --filename <filename>.yaml
+        ```
+        Where `<filename>` is the name of the file you created in the previous step.

+1. Create the ApiServerSource object:

     === "kn"
+    - To create the ApiServerSource, run the command:

         ```bash
         kn source apiserver create <apiserversource> \